 **Body:**

-- Highlight relevant skills and experiences.
+- Highlight your relevant skills and experience.

 **Conclusion:**

-- Reiterate your enthusiasm for the project.
+- Reiterate your excitement for the project.

 **Closing:**